1997: The First Tee National Organization is formed.

 2007: Chairman’s Council raises $1.5 million toward a $3 million capital campaign to retire golf course debt and eliminate $200,000 in annual interest, which otherwise could be used to fund 100% of the after-school program.

-2008: TFTGA launches the Carino’s Clay’s for Kids skeet shoot as a means to raise money outside the golf industry.
+2008: FTGA launches the Carino’s Clay’s for Kids skeet shoot as a means to raise money outside the golf industry.
 The chapter reaches a new milestone: serving more than 1,000 area youth in a single year!

 2011: The National School Program started in January 2011 with over 3,900 kids enrolled in the program at all 7 Manor ISD elementary schools from kindergarten to grade 5.

-2019: TFTGA Celebrates 20 Years of Keeping Austin Kids on Course and begins conversations on a major expansion project, that will include the addition of a learning center at the Harvey Penick Golf Campus.
+2019: FTGA Celebrates 20 Years of Keeping Austin Kids on Course and begins conversations on a major expansion project, that will include the addition of a learning center at the Harvey Penick Golf Campus.